thisisamatthew/thisisamatthew.github.io/_posts/2018-11-09-how-to-embed-media-github-pages.md

 ---
 layout: post
-title: "How to Embed YouTube on a GitHub Pages Blog"
+title: "How to Embed YouTube and Spotify on a GitHub Pages Blog"
 date: 2018-11-09 14:45:00 -0500
 tags: [post]
 ---

-As I've been piecing this place together and learning how Jekyll works, I realized I could not figure out how to embed media from across the web, mainly YouTube videos.
+As I've been piecing this place together and learning how Jekyll works, I realized I could not figure out how to embed media from across the web, mainly YouTube videos and Spotify songs, albums, or playlists.
 After a bit of fiddling, I figured out the easiest way was to create standalone files in the _includes folder and then call an include tag on a post when I need to embed something.
+Here's how to it:

+### YouTube

 First, create a file named youtubePlayer.html in the _includes folder and put this code in there: